adobe/experience-platform-workshop-201901/chapters/chapter-8.md

             all=>

     If you don't see at least version 10.5 of psql then you need to download an updated version.

+    **Windows Users**: I'm sorry but before you paste the command into a command window you will need to paste it into a text editor like Notepad or VS Code and remove all the new lines.
+The windows terminal will not run multi-line commands properly.

 ### Examine Datasets